The House system

 As a learning community and through the House system we strive to encourage boys to develop a realistic knowledge of self, be of sound spiritual and moral value, show tolerance and demonstrate respect for others, build and maintain lifelong friendships, display qualities such as integrity, flexibility, reliability and empathy, develop skills in independence, self-motivation, leadership and cooperation and participate in a range of enjoyable physical and age appropriate risk taking activities and are responsible for their own health and safety.
 The House system reinforces these principles.

 The House system allocates all boys from Kindergarten to Year 12 to one of four Houses: Buckland, School, Stephens and Thorold.
 Staff members across the entire school are also allocated a House.
-Each of the schools run their House programs differently and combine on various occasions throughout the year in large K-12 Assemblies.
+Each of the sub-schools run their House programs differently and combine on various occasions throughout the year in large K–12 assemblies.

 Early Learning Centre (ELC)

 Boys are allocated a House but all sport competitions are done via year level, where everyone gets a ribbon for participation.
 Boys attend the K–12 House assembly where the boys divide up into their Houses for the first time.

 Students in the Junior School compete in their Houses for the:

 - Warwick Carter Cup (good behaviour, good work)